Registering your dog

 Guide, hearing, disability dogs

 The guide dog and hearing dog concessions will be applied after to dogs that have been approved by the Dog and Cat Management Board or one of the following entities:

 Please see the Dog and Cat Management Board to have your dog approved as a disability dog on DACO.

 If you obtain a dog older than three months of age, then you have 14 days in which to register the dog.
 It doesn't matter at what time of year your first registration is done.
-Puppies are registered at the Standard dog registration rate if they are under 6 months of age, this discount rate is given as your dog is required to be registered by 3 months of age, however you may not be able to undertake the mandatory desexing before registration is due depending on your dogs circumstances.
-Dogs less than 3 months of age as at the 1 January each year are 50% off the Standard dog registration fee for that financial year.
+Puppies are registered at the Standard dog registration rate if they are under six months of age, this discount rate is given as your dog is required to be registered by three months of age, however you may not be able to undertake the mandatory desexing before registration is due depending on your dogs circumstances.
+Dogs less than three months of age as at the 1 January each year are 50% off the standard dog registration fee for that financial year.

 All dogs registered for the first time after 1 January each year, regardless of age, will be eligible for a 50% discount of off the registrations fees for that financial year.

 What is happening with registration discs?

 Prior to the introduction of Dogs and Cats Online, thousands of plastic dog registration discs went to landfill.
 Permanent registration numbers will provide significant environmental benefits by reducing South Australia’s landfill waste by 600kg per year.
 Dogs and Cats Online has allowed us to provide you with a single registration number that remains the same for the life of the dog regardless of where you move within the state.

 If you dog registration disc has been lost or damaged, or you do not wish to use the supplied plastic disc, you are encouraged to purchase a metal dog disc, badge or tag from the provider of your choice and have it engraved with your dog’s permanent registration number.